 8. Place the baking tray in the refrigerator until the Easter Rocky Road has set.

-9. Once the Easter Rocky Road has set, cut it into squares and enjoy whilst sitting down with your feet up, watching Easter TV and drinking a cup of tea (or something stronger if you fancy).
+9. Once the Easter Rocky Road has set, cut it into squares and enjoy it while sitting down with your feet up, watching Easter TV and drinking a cup of tea.

-This is also the perfect recipe to use up all the Easter eggs that seem to take up room in your cupboards for months after Easter.
+As I’ve mentioned, this is also the perfect recipe to use up all the Easter eggs that seem to take up room in your cupboards for months after Easter.
 And if you like my Easter Rocky Road recipe and love Rocky Road then please go and check out my recipe for Rocky Road cookies.
 You will not regret it.

-I hope that you all have a wonderful Easter weekend.
+I hope that you all have a wonderful Easter.